Ralith/schulze/votescrape-gui/README.md

   copying the URI it links to.
 - The "To post" field is optional.
 If left blank, all posts following the "From post" will be scraped.
 - The specific post identified by the "From post" link is not scraped.
 You should use the link to the post that opens voting.
+- When the paywall is up, you will need to log in using the "Log In" button to log in with your SA account.
+Your information is encrypted in transit to SomethingAwful and is not stored.

 #### File tab